Women Who Appear Strong on the Surface Show 11 Behaviors

 7. You Downplay Your Achievements and Struggles

-You dislike being the centre of attention.
+You dislike being the center of attention.
 You downplay compliments you receive.
-You also minimise the pain that something causes you.
+You also minimize the pain that something causes you.
 This quiet shrinking stems from the conviction that you must remain unaffected, competent, and modest.
 This is how many emotionally spent women manage their expectations.

 You run no risk of disappointing anyone if you remain self-sufficient.
 However, this habit eventually leads you to believe that your feelings and accomplishments are meaningless.
 Continually downplaying oneself lowers self-esteem and raises internal stress.